-Student's name, address, telephone listing, Sul Ross email address, date and place of birth, major field of study, dates of attendance, classification, participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors, and awards received, and the most recent educational agency or institution attended.
+Student's name, permanent address and telephone number, Sul Ross email address, age, major field of study, dates of attendance, classification, enrollment status (full-time or part-time), participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors, and awards received (including University scholarships), and the most recent educational agency or institution attended.

 Students may request that the University not release directory information by completing a Request for Non-Disclosure of Directory Information form.
-For more information regarding your privacy rights, contact the Center for Enrollment Services.
+For more information regarding your privacy rights, contact the Center for Enrollment Services or the Office of Admissions and Records in Eagle Pass 830-758-5006.